Dedicated IP Addresses: Do You Need One Or Not?

 Your IP address and domain name are both connected by what is called DNS.
 Domain names were developed because it is difficult to remember long IP numbers.
 Without the use of DNS, you could only reach Google.com by typing down it’s IP- 216.58.217.206.
 Huh!

-At this moment there are two types of IP addresses being used on the web, IPv4, and IPv6.
+At this moment there are two types of IP addresses on the web: IPv4, and IPv6.

-• The original internet addressing system is called ‘Internet Protocol, Version 4’ (IPv4).
+• The original internet addressing system is ‘Internet Protocol, Version 4’ (IPv4).
 By employing 32-bits of recombined digits, IPv4 has a maximum of 4.3 billion possible addresses.
-An IPv4 address is expressed by four numbers separated by dots.
+An IPv4 address has four numbers separated by dots.
 For example 216.27.61.137

 • IPv6 uses 128 binary bits instead of 32 bits for its addresses, creating 3.4 x 10^38 possible addresses.
-An IPv6 address is expressed by eight groups of hexadecimal (base-16) numbers separated by colons, as in 2001:cdba:0000:0000:0000:0000:3257:9652.
-Groups of numbers that contain all zeros are often omitted to save space, leaving a colon separator to mark the gap (as in 2001:cdba::3257:9652).
-The creation and usage of the IPv6 were enforced due to the reason that the IPv4 IP addresses were severely limited in terms of numbers and the internet was expanding fast without having sufficient address space.
+An IPv6 address is has eight groups of hexadecimal (base-16) numbers separated by colons, as in 2001:cdba:0000:0000:0000:0000:3257:9652.
+Groups of numbers that contain all zeros are can be left out to save space.
+That leaves a colon separator to mark the gap (as in 2001:cdba::3257:9652).
+The creation and usage of the IPv6 were enforced due to the IPv4 IP addresses were severely limited in terms of numbers and the internet was expanding fast without having sufficient address space.

 What Is a Dedicated IP Address?

-In web hosting environments, you’re often given a choice between a shared IP address and a dedicated IP address.
+In web hosting environments, you often have a choice between a shared IP address and a dedicated IP address.
 In shared environments, you may share your IP address with numerous other sites.
-Conversely, a dedicated IP address means that your domain is provided a unique address, which is not used by another domain or shared with anyone.
+Conversely, a dedicated IP address means that your domain is has a unique address, which is not used by another domain or shared with anyone.
 You can have different sites that serve from that address, but it belongs to you, and you’re in complete control.

 What Is a Shared IP Address?